 If we've overpaid your benefits there are several ways that you can pay us back

 - We can reduce your Housing Benefit each week by the instalment amount shown on your letter until the overpayment is repaid in full.

 - We may send you an invoice to be paid in full.
 There are a variety of options available for you to easily pay the debt.

 - If your landlord was paid your benefit directly, we may ask your landlord to repay us in certain circumstances

 If you have been overpaid Local Council Tax Support

 We will send you a new Council Tax bill.

 If you ignore the requests for payment or do not offer a suitable repayment amount, it may result in court action being taken against you.
-We would prefer not to take legal action against you and urge you to contact us to arrange repayments as soon as possible.
+We would prefer not to take legal action against you.
+We would urge you to contact us to arrange repayments as soon as possible.